JakebGutierrez/web-beat/README.md

 - **16 Drum Pads with Unique Sounds**: Tap into a diverse range of drum sounds assigned to keys `1`, `2`, `3`, `4`, `Q`, `W`, `E`, `R`, `A`, `S`, `D`, `F`, `Z`, `X`, `C`, `V`.
 - **Interactive Backing Track Control**: Use the space bar to play/pause a backing track, and the left arrow key to restart it.
-- **Waveform Navigation**: Visualize the entire track's waveform with WaveSurfer.js and interact with it by clicking or dragging the playhead to adjust playback.
+- **Waveform Navigation**: Visualise the entire track's waveform with WaveSurfer.js and interact with it by clicking or dragging the playhead to adjust playback.
 - **Responsive and User-friendly UI**: Designed for ease of use, the interface is intuitive, making it simple to create beats and manipulate sounds.

 ## How to Use